The Power of Django, HTMX and django-components

 The source code for this demo is located in the Github repo .

-One last thing to do with a buddy, Josh, who I met at them.
+One last thing to do what is going to San Francisco driver.
 No need to create an app when you know there will only be one.
 The project layout looks like this:

 ../dj_super_todo/ ├── asgi.py